 If your libraries are rarely updated and/or are product-agnostic, consider creating a separate Design System project and importing all of your libraries there.
 This allows all of your Organization’s projects to link to these libraries.
 A separate Design System project is also easier to manage for your Design System Lead.

-You’ll create Master for each project.
+You’ll create Main for each project.
 Here are some basic dos and don’ts to follow:

-- Intentionally select which Artboards reflect the most up-to-date designs of your product and import or copy / paste those to a new Sketch file in Abstract.
+- Intentionally select which Artboards reflect the most up-to-date designs of your product and import or copy / paste those to a new Sketch file in Abstract Branches.

 - Migrate files as you work.
-You can continue to build out Master for each project over time.
+You can continue to build out Main for each project over time.

-- Clean up your files before migrating them to Abstract.
+- Clean up your files before migrating them to Abstract Branches.
 You should:

 - Find the file that’s closest to the final.